Basic Mild Steel Deformed Bar

 Deformed bar is widely used in buildings, bridges, roads and other engineering construction.
 Big to highways, railways, bridges, culverts, tunnels, public facilities such as flood control, dam, small to housing construction, beam, column, wall and the foundation of the plate, deformed bar is an integral structure material.
 With the development of world economy and the vigorous development of infrastructure construction, real estate, the demand for deformed bar will be larger and larger.

-Q: Are steel rebars magnetic?
+- Q: Are steel rebars susceptible to magnetic fields?

 Send your message to us